Energy on the table, Macron hosts Saudi prince for dinner

 PARIS (AP) — French President Emmanuel Macron is welcoming Saudi Crown Prince Mohammed bin Salman to his presidential palace Thursday and offering him dinner in controversial talks that mark another step in the Saudi leader’s diplomatic rehabilitation — a move that has drawn harsh criticism in France after the gruesome Saudi killing of U.S.-based Saudi journalist Jamal Khashoggi in 2018.

-The visit from the prince of the oil-rich state comes after France and other European nations are seeking to secure sources of energy to lessen their dependence on oil and gas supplies from Russia amid its war on Ukraine.
+The visit from the prince of the oil-rich state comes after France and other European nations are seeking new energy sources to lessen their dependence on oil and gas supplies from Russia amid its war on Ukraine.
 France is also a major weapons and defense supplier to Gulf nations.

 This was the second stop — after Greece — of the crown prince’s first official visit to the European Union since Khashoggi’s death.

-French Prime Minister Élisabeth Borne said Macron could be counted on to raise human rights concerns with the prince, while also seeking to secure supplies of energy from elsewhere than Russia.
+French Prime Minister Elisabeth Borne said Macron could be counted on to raise human rights concerns with the prince, while also seeking to secure energy supplies from elsewhere than Russia.

 “Obviously, this isn’t about casting aside our principles.
 It’s not about calling into question our commitment in favor of human rights.
 The president will surely have an opportunity to talk about this with Mr. Mohammed bin Salman,” Borne said.